-Change the oil as follows (see Figures 8 and 9):
+Change the oil as follows (see Figures 12 and 13):

-- 1. To keep dirt, debris, etc., out of the engine, clean the area around the oil fill cap/dipstick before removing it. - 2.
+- 1. To keep dirt, debris, etc., out of the engine, clean the area around the oil fill cap, dipstick and one of the drain plugs. - 2.
 Remove one of the oil drain plugs, oil fill cap, and dipstick.
 Be sure to allow ample time for complete drainage. - 3.
 Reinstall the drain plug.
-Make sure it is tightened to 13.6 N·m (10 ft. lb.) torque. - 4.
+Make sure it is tightened to 21.4 N·m (15.7 ft. lb.) torque. - 4.
 Fill the crankcase, with new oil of the proper type, to the "F" mark on the dipstick.
-Refer to "Oil Type" on page 5.
+Refer to Oil Type on page 4.
 Always check the level with the dipstick before adding more oil. - 5.
 Reinstall the oil fill cap and tighten securely.
+Reinstall dipstick.

-Reinstall dipstick. - NOTE: To prevent extensive engine wear or damage, always maintain the proper oil level in the crankcase.
+NOTE: To prevent extensive engine wear or damage, always maintain the proper oil level in the crankcase.
 Never operate the engine with the oil level below the "L" mark or over the "F" mark on the dipstick.